prince272/nextsolution/README.md

 ### Scripts 📜

-In the `client-app` directory, you can use the following npm scripts:
+In the `NextSolution.WebApp` directory, you can use the following npm scripts:

 - `dev`: Start the development server
 - `dev:ssl`: Start the development server with SSL (useful for testing)